Collapsible content

 How long is the race?

 It is one long stage of about 700 km with roughly 5,000 meters of elevation gain.
-You’ll have 60 hours (2.5 days) to complete the stage.
-Don’t worry if you take a little longer.
-You can still cross the finish line, and celebrated as a finisher.
-Your time will be recorded, but will not count towards the leaderboard.
+You have a time limit of 60 hours (2.5 days) to complete the challenge.

 Who is BORDERLINE700 for?